OUR SUPPORT SERVICES

 DOMESTIC ASSISTANCE

-Supporting participants in maintaining a safe and comfortable living environment through assistance with household chores.
-This includes tasks such as vacuuming, dusting, mopping, bathroom cleaning, and surface sanitising to promote a clean and healthy home.
-Additional support is provided with laundry, tidying up, and organising the home to ensure a well-kept and functional living space.
+Swan Home Care Services provides support to participants in maintaining a safe, comfortable, and well-organised living environment through assistance with household tasks.
+This includes vacuuming, dusting, mopping, bathroom cleaning, and surface sanitising to promote a clean and healthy home.

 TRANSPORT